Would you trust a medical system measured by: which doctor would the average Internet user vote for?

 Why is LMArena so easy to game?
 The answer is structural.

-The system is fully open to the internet.
+The system is fully open to the Internet.
 LMArena is built on unpaid labor from uncontrolled volunteers.
-There is no incentive for those volunteers to be thoughtful.
-There is no quality control.
+There's no incentive for those volunteers to be thoughtful.
+No quality control.
 No one gets kicked off for repeatedly failing to detect hallucinations.

 When LMArena’s leaders speak publicly, they talk about the various techniques they use to overcome the fact that their input data is low quality.
 They admit their workers prefer emojis and length over substance.
 So the LMArena system, they proudly tell us, includes a variety of corrective measures.